SAMUEL-TAIWO/bluechip-hackathon-2024/README.md

 ## Conclusion
 By participating in this hackathon, I gained valuable experience in **financial analytics**, **predictive modeling**, and working with real-world datasets to make data-driven decisions in the financial services sector.

-Feel free to explore the notebook where I implemented the models and fine-tuned them for better performance.
-You can dive deeper into the approach, data processing, and model selection in the repository.
+Feel free to explore the notebook on **[Google Drive](insert-link-here)** for a deeper dive into the approach, data processing, and model selection.
+The submission file is also available in this repository.

 ## Contact
 For more information or collaboration, feel free to reach out via email: [samueltaiwo856@gmail.com].